I-35W & Lake Street station: History

 In June 2004 Route 27 began operating to connect major employers (including Abbott Northwestern) along 26th and 28th Avenues between the station and the new Lake Street/Midtown station.
 In 2010 the 2030 Transportation Policy Plan identified that the Orange Line (then known as the I-35W Bus Rapid Transit) would open by 2012, bypassing Lake Street until a new station was constructed.
 That plan was later shelved after unexpected congestion at I-35W and Crosstown Highway.
 After the opening of the I-35W & 46th Street station, it was observed that bus drivers had difficulty maneuvering from the HOT lanes in the center of the freeway, particularly during rush-hour traffic, to the side platforms of the old Lake Street station.
 In 2011 northbound express bus service was modified to the Lake Street stop, reducing it to only drop-off service during non-rush hour trips.

 The old station permanently closed June 9, 2018 to begin rebuilding in 2020, with a reopening date sometime between fall 2020 and winter 2021.
 During this time I-35W buses were detoured either via 1st and Blaisdell Avenues (Metro Transit routes) or Park and Portland Avenues (MVTA routes), with Metro Transit routes stopping at Lake Street upon request.
 As freeway construction progressed, routes would be brought back to I-35W, bypassing Lake Street completely as the old station platforms were demolished.

 The new station was planned to open on October 18, 2021 with a ceremony held at the station.
 However, on October 16 around 7:40 p.m a driver traveling northbound on I-35W collided into the station, setting it on fire.
 The driver, Sean Patrick McClernon, died from multiple blunt force injuries from the collision.
 The opening of the station needed to be postponed to undergo safety inspection after the crash, which caused minor damage to the southeast circulation tower.
 The station opened on October 21 without a ceremony.
 Upon opening, Southwest Transit returned to the station for the first time since the 1990s.
 MVTA returned November 20.

+Metro B Line service to the station began on June 14, 2025.